-Where a report includes alleged violations of the Code of Student Conduct in addition to alleged violations of this Policy, The Title IX Coordinator in consultation with the Dean of Students will determine whether the matters should be handled together under this policy or separately, taking into account how the allegations are related.
+Where a report includes alleged violations of the Code of Student Conduct in addition to alleged violations of this Policy, The Sr. Director DHSM & TIX in consultation with the Dean of Students will determine whether the matters should be handled together under this policy or separately, taking into account how the allegations are related.

-Investigation Procedures: The Title IX Coordinator will assign the investigation to one or more trained investigators.
+Investigation Procedures: The Sr. Director DHSM & TIX will assign the investigation to one or more trained investigators.
 Investigators are chosen from a pool of internal trained investigators and/or outside professionals with experience in conducting investigations.
 In cases with only internal investigators, two will be assigned.
-If the Complainant is a student, faculty member, or staff member from one of the other Claremont Colleges, the Title IX Coordinator shall assign the investigation to one or more outside investigators.
+If the Complainant is a student, faculty member, or staff member from one of the other Claremont Colleges, the Sr. Director DHSM & TIX shall assign the investigation to one or more outside investigators.

 The investigator will conduct a thorough, impartial, and unbiased investigation.
-The Investigator(s) will provide the Investigation Report to the Title IX Coordinator who will review the Report.
-The Title IX Coordinator may refer back to the Investigator(s) any questions that the Title IX Coordinator has concerning the Report's content and completeness.
-After the Investigator(s) successfully answer or resolve the Title IX Coordinator's questions or concerns, if any, the Investigator(s) shall submit a final Report to the Title IX Coordinator.
-Upon receipt of the completed investigative report, the Title IX Coordinator will notify all parties that the investigation is complete and provide information about next steps in the process.
+The Investigator(s) will provide the Investigation Report to the Sr. Director DHSM & TIX who will review the Report.
+The Sr. Director DHSM & TIX may refer to the Investigator(s) any questions that the Sr. Director DHSM & TIX has concerning the Report's content and completeness.
+After the Investigator(s) successfully answer or resolve the Sr. Director DHSM & TIX's questions or concerns, if any, the Investigator(s) shall submit a final Report to the Sr. Director DHSM & TIX.
+Upon receipt of the completed investigative report, the Sr. Director DHSM & TIX will notify all parties that the investigation is complete and provide information about next steps in the process.

-The Title IX coordinator, in consultation with the Dean of Students or designee, will review the investigative report and make a threshold determination as to whether the allegations, if proven, would provide sufficient information upon which a violation of this Policy could be found.
-If the Title IX coordinator determines that this threshold has been reached, the Dean of Students Office will issue a written notice of charge in order for a student conduct process to proceed.
-If the Title IX Coordinator determines that this threshold has not been reached, the complainant and respondent will be notified in writing.
+The Sr. Director DHSM & TIX, in consultation with the Dean of Students or designee, will review the investigative report and make a threshold determination as to whether the allegations, if proven, would provide sufficient information upon which a violation of this Policy could be found.
+If the Sr. Director DHSM & TIX determines that this threshold has been reached, the Dean of Students Office will issue a written notice of charge in order for a student conduct process to proceed.
+If the Sr. Director DHSM & TIX determines that this threshold has not been reached, the complainant and respondent will be notified in writing.